swifteralex/Mirrors/README.md

 # Mirrors
 "Mirrors" is a Windows desktop application that shows how light bounces off of mirrors and windows.
-Created with C++.

 ![Mirrors Demo](demo/demo.gif)